nqthqn/howdyband.com/content/about.md

 ***

-## Cost

-Private Lessons: First half-hour free.
-Group Lessons: First class free.
-Lessons are FREE to students registered through [AllPrep Academy](https://sheridanallprep.org/).
+## Specials now through end of May, 2020!

+First half-hour free to all.
+Each of the first 8 students registered through [AllPrep Academy](https://sheridanallprep.org/) win free weekly lessons through May, 2020.

 ***